SStyles93/blog/_posts/2022-06-03-ProceduralGeneration.md

 ## Introduction

 "Intelligent" monsters!
 Randomly generated maps!
-Replayability!
+Repeatability!

 Those are the key goals we must reach in order to make a game that will feel more or less as a "new experience" every time it is played.